Lattice Energy Calculator

 Since then, further improvements in our understanding of the universe have lead to a more accurate repulsion term, which in turn have given better equations for how to calculate lattice energy.
-The application of these new equation are, however, still quite niche and the improvements not as significant.
-For these reasons they have not been included in the present lattice energy calculator.
+The application of these new equations are, however, still quite niche, and the improvements are not as significant.
+For these reasons, they have not been included in the present lattice energy calculator.
 Still, if you would like us to add some more, please feel free to write to us 😀

 First, he found that in most cases was equal to , and so replaced it by , equal to .
 Next, he replaced the measured distance between ions, , with merely the sum of the two ionic radii, .
 After this, it was shown that the Madelung constant of a structure divided by the number of atoms in the structure's empirical formula was always roughly equal (), and so a constant to account for this could be used to replace the Madelung constant.
 Moving all of the other constants into a single factor gives the final result: